“I miss the sweet pickle relish,” he said, oh-so-sadly.

 You’re Lady Astor,

-1. Place apples, scallion tops, nuts, and celery (if using) in a medium-sized bowl.
-Mix well.
+1. Place apple, scallion tops, nuts, and parsley in a medium-sized bowl and mix with a fork.

-2. Drain liquid from tuna and add tuna to the boil.
-Mash with a fork to break up tuna and blend ingredients.
+2. Drain the liquid from the tuna and add the tuna to the bowl.
+Mash with a fork to break it up until no big chunks remain.